-As per the recent notification by NTA, the NEET exam for aspirants belonging to Odisha, Karnataka, Siliguri will be re-conducted on May 20, 2019, from 10:00 AM to 01:00 PM.
-The admit cards for such candidates will be released soon on NTA website.
-However, the exam centres will remain the same.
+As per the recent notification by NTA, the NEET exam for aspirants belonging to Odisha, Karnataka, Siliguri was re-conducted on May 20, 2019, from 10:00 AM to 01:00 PM.
+The admit cards for such candidates was released on NTA website on May 15.
+However, exam centres remain the same.

 NEET, considered to be the country’s largest medical entrance exam, is conducted for admission to medical, dental and AYUSH courses apart from AIIMS MBBS and JIPMER MBBS.
 After qualifying NEET 2019, candidates will be required to appear for the national and state level counselling processes as the admission to MBBS and BDS courses are taken on the basis of merit (NEET 2019 score) and preferences (choices submitted in the counselling) basis.

-Earlier, NEET admit card was released on April 15, 2019, in online mode.
+Earlier, NEET admit card was originally released on April 15, 2019, in online mode.
 The date of the release of application form and conduct of the NEET 2019 exam has been notified by the regulatory body.
-The application form of NEET was available till December 7, 2018.
-The exam will be held in offline mode which implies NEET is a pen and paper test.
+The application form of NEET was available until December 7, 2018.
+The exam was held in offline mode which implies NEET is a pen and paper test.
 NEET UG is a three-hour long paper which comprises three sections namely Physics, Chemistry and Biology (Botany and Zoology).

 The eligibility criteria of NEET 2019 stipulates the minimum requirements candidates need to meet in order to appear for the exam.
 The regulations are laid down in accordance with the Regulations on Graduate Medical Education (1997).
 The following points will acquaint candidates with the NEET eligibility criteria 2019 in terms of nationality, age limit, educational qualification and attempts limit -

 • Nationality:- Indian Nationals, NRIs, PIOs, OCIs and Foreign Nationals are eligible to take NEET 2019.